Whitehouse (band): History and personnel

-The name Whitehouse was chosen both in mock tribute to the British morality campaigner Mary Whitehouse, and in reference to a British pornographic magazine of the same name.
+The name Whitehouse was chosen both in mock tribute to the British morality campaigner Mary Whitehouse and in reference to a British pornographic magazine of the same name.

 The group's founding member and sole constant was William Bennett.
 He began as a guitarist for Essential Logic.
 He wrote of those early years, "I often fantasised about creating a sound that could bludgeon an audience into submission."
 Bennett later recorded as Come (featuring contributions from the likes of Daniel Miller and J. G. Thirlwell) before forming Whitehouse in 1980.
 Bennett's first release as Whitehouse was Birthdeath Experience, released on his own Come Organisation label, which was immediately followed by the album Total Sex.

 In 1981, Bennett released Erector, which was pressed on red vinyl and packaged in a shiny black sleeve with a photocopied picture of a penis.
 Erector deviated from the first two releases in experimenting with subsonic frequencies and contrasting low synth drones overlain with high-pitched screeches.

 The group began performing live in 1982, with members Andrew McKenzie (The Hafler Trio) and Steven Stapleton (Nurse With Wound).
 In 2009, Bennett claimed that his pre-eminent inspiration was Yoko Ono: "Yoko's amazing music was by far the biggest influence on me, and Whitehouse, in the formative years (despite what some would have you believe)."

-Philip Best joined the group in 1982 at the age of 14, after running away from home.
+Philip Best joined the group in 1982 at the age of 16, after running away from home.
 He was a member on and off ever since.

 The group was inactive for the second half of the 1980s.
 A "special biographical note" on the Susan Lawly website states, "All members of Whitehouse went to live outside London for varying reasons and pursued separate lives.
 There was a feeling in the group that all that could be achieved had been realised."

 Eventually, Whitehouse re-emerged with a series of albums, recorded by the American audio engineer, Steve Albini, beginning with 1990's Thank Your Lucky Stars.
 Albini worked with the band until 1998, when Bennett took over all production duties.

 Through the 1990s the most stable line-up was Bennett, Best, and the writer Peter Sotos.
 Sotos left in 2002, leaving the band as a two-piece.

 The band had numerous other members in the 1980s including Kevin Tomkins, Steven Stapleton, Glenn Michael Wallis, John Murphy, Stefan Jaworzyn, Jim Goodall and Andrew McKenzie, though many of these participated only at live performances, not on recordings.

-Bennett terminated Whitehouse in 2008 to concentrate on his Cut Hands project.
+Bennett terminated Whitehouse in 2008 to concentrate on his newly founded Cut Hands project.
 He also has found success as an Italo disco DJ under the name "DJ Benetti".